cyberark/ansible-conjur-collection/CONTRIBUTING.md

 export CLI_CONJUR_AUTHN_API_KEY="$(docker compose exec conjur conjurctl role retrieve-key cucumber:user:admin)"
 ```

-Start the Conjur CLI container.
+Start the Secrets Manager CLI container.
 The CLI will be automatically authenticated as
 the user `cucumber:user:admin`.

 ```sh-session
 docker compose up -d conjur_cli
 ```

-## Load policy to set up Conjur Ansible integration
+## Load policy to set up Secrets Manager Ansible integration

-Policy defines Conjur entities and the relationships between them.
+Policy defines Secrets Manager entities and the relationships between them.
 An entity can
 be a policy, a host, a user, a layer, a group, or a variable.

-Check out the policy file, and load it into Conjur:
+Check out the policy file, and load it into Secrets Manager:

 ```sh-session
 docker compose exec conjur_cli cat /policy/root.yml